KathryneZ/Under1Roof_LiveList/README.md

 # UnderOneRoof

-> A shared shopping list for households, designed for people living together.
+> A shared shopping list for people living together.

 UnderOneRoof is a mobile-first tool that helps families, roommates, dorm mates and couples coordinate household purchases in one place.

-The idea came from a simple observation: purchasing everyday essentials is rarely difficult, but keeping track of them often is.
-A grocery request sits in a WhatsApp message, a preferred brand is buried in a photo, and a reminder is mentioned in passing, only to be forgotten later.

-Over time, these small interruptions turn one person's memory into the household's default system.
+In many households, these purchases are managed through messaging apps, photos and verbal reminders.
+Although these channels work for individual requests, information becomes difficult to retrieve once it is distributed across multiple conversations.
+Product preferences are forgotten, duplicate purchases occur, and household members have limited visibility into what has already been bought.
+As a result, the responsibility of keeping track of these details often falls onto one person.

-UnderOneRoof brings these requests into a single, shared space.
-Household members can add items, assign purchase priority, attach reference images, and keep track of what has already been bought.
+UnderOneRoof introduces a shared list that consolidates this information into a single location.
+Household members can add items, assign purchase priority, attach reference images and keep track of completed purchases, while preserving the informality of existing routines.
+The product is intended to support everyday coordination without requiring users to adopt a new workflow.

-While built around a shared shopping list, the product is ultimately about making household coordination simpler: reducing ambiguity, avoiding duplicate purchases, and making shared living more effortless.
+## Features

+* Shared household shopping lists
+* Purchase prioritisation
+* Product reference images
+* Activity history
+* Bilingual support (English / 中文)
+* Mobile-first interface

 ## Use Cases